Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 What kind of cornmeal is best for cornbread?

-While most cornmeal is gluten-free, if you have Celiac Disease or are super sensitive we recommend double-checking your cornmeal to make sure it isn't processed alongside wheat.
-The other thing you'll want to look for when making gluten-free cornbread is fine-ground cornmeal.
-If you go with coarse grind cornmeal, the cornbread will be more crumbly and not as fluffy.
+While most cornmeal is gluten-free, if you have Celiac Disease or are super sensitive we recommend double-checking your cornmeal to make sure it isn’t processed alongside wheat.
+The other thing you’ll want to look for when making gluten-free cornbread is fine-ground cornmeal (our favorite is this one from Bob’s Red Mill).
+If you go with coarse-ground cornmeal, the cornbread will be more crumbly and not as fluffy.

 This recipe calls for a relatively short list of staple ingredients.
 Here’s what you’ll need: